imkeithyang/imkeithyang.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://ece.duke.edu/'>Duke University, Electrical Engineering</a>.
+subtitle: <a href='https://ece.duke.edu/'>Duke University, Electrical and Computer Engineering</a>.

 profile:
   align: right